redwoodjs/learn.redwoodjs.com/docs/tutorial2/role-based-authorization-control-rbac.md

 ```

 The suite should automatically run the tests for `Comment` and `CommentCell` at the very least, and maybe a few more if you haven't committed your code to git in a while.

-We moved the default `comment` object to a constant and then used that in all tests.
-We also needed to add `waitFor()` since the `hasRole()` check in the Comment itself actually executes some GraphQL calls behind the scenes to figure out who the user is.
-The test suite actually makes mocked GraphQL calls, but they're still asynchronous and need to be waited for.
-If you don't wait, then `currentUser` will be `null` when the test starts, and Jest will be happy with that result.
-But we won't—we need to wait for the actual value from the GraphQL call.

 > This isn't the most robust test that's ever been written: what if the sample text of the comment itself had the word "Delete" in it?
 Whoops!
 But you get the idea—find some meaningful difference in each possible render state of a component and write a test that verifies its presence (or lack of presence).
 >